yousuf1997/DirectoryGenerator/README.md

         DirGenerator dirGenerator = new DirGenerator();
         // Read the definition from the json file dirGenerator.readFromJSONFile("C:\\Users\\USER\\Downloads\\testFile.json");
-        // Generate directories based on the definition provider in the json dirGenerator.generateDirectories();
+        // Generate directories based on the definition provide in the json dirGenerator.generateDirectories();

   ```